hello-rust/hello/README.md

 You might say that this is not an important problem to solve - and I agree to some extent.
-But having a side-project next to work is a tough thing to handle and every little step that can be automated saves some time for more important things like... uhm... family and friends?
+But having a side-project next to work is a tough thing to handle and every little step that can be automated saves some time for more important things like... uhm... friends and family?

 You might say that this is cheating - and you might be right.
 Submitting an article is a soulless work of honor that should be done manually as a sign of *respect* (yo)